Last Updated on May 23, 2022 by Ellen Christian

 Tips for making baked eggs in tomatoes

 To keep the tomatoes from tipping over, bake them in a muffin tin.
 This way, the tomatoes will stay upright.
+This silicone muffin tin works really well.

 You might want to spray the muffin tin with olive oil or non-stick spray so the tomatoes don’t stick to them when you bake them.